molbiodiv/bcdatabaser/README.md

 docker pull iimog/metabdb_dev
 ```

-The default command of this container is the `reference_db_creator.pl` script so you can execute this command.
+The default command of this container is the `bcdatabaser.pl` script so you can execute this command.
 ```bash
 docker run --rm iimog/metabdb_dev --help
 ```